seqcode/Bichrom/README.md

 **blacklist**: A blacklist BED file, with artifactual regions to be excluded from the training.
 For an example, please see: sample_data/mm10_blacklist.bed

 This function will create train, test and validation datasets.

 In addition, this function will produce an output file called **bichrom.yaml**, which stores the paths to all formatted datasets: sequences, binned chromatin tracks and TF binding labels.

-**Train Bichrom**
+**Step 2: Train Bichrom**

 ```
 cd trainNN